jimy-byerley/pymadcad/docs/concepts.rst

 	Choice is `Qt <https://www.qt.io/>`_ but with `moderngl <https://github.com/moderngl/moderngl>`_ for the render pipeline

 .. note::
 	Qt5 is not very pythonic (it's designed for c++, no functional programming, huge inheritance instead of python protocols, string typing, enums, camelcase, ...).
-But it may evolve in the future, according to the `Qt6 guidelines <https://www.qt.io/blog/2019/08/07/technical-vision-qt-6>`_
+But since the release of `Qt6 (guidelines) <https://www.qt.io/blog/2019/08/07/technical-vision-qt-6>`_ more pythonicity can be found, that madcad will benefit from once upgraded to Qt6

 References
 ~~~~~~~~~~

 - `Other kind of mesh structures <https://en.wikipedia.org/wiki/Polygon_mesh>`_
-- `The non-mesh parametric structure of most of CAD softwares <https://en.wikipedia.org/wiki/Constructive_solid_geometry>`_
+- `CSG (Constructive Solid Geometry) - the data structure of the basic CAD softwares <https://en.wikipedia.org/wiki/Constructive_solid_geometry>`_
+- `BREP (Bounded Representation) - the data structure of the advanced CAD softwares <https://fr.wikipedia.org/wiki/B-Rep>`_